thehanbear/so_long/README.md

 # so_long

-Simple 2D tile-based game.
+A simple 2D tile-based game —
-Collect all items and reach the exit while avoiding enemies.
+Help the ninja collect all the ramen,
+and turn his tanuki friend back to normal before the blue monsters catch you!

 ---